Age: 29 Years

 |Controversies||• Once, Bajrang Punia blamed the government of India and policy of giving the Khel Ratna Award.
 In a media conversation, he mentioned that he would sue the government for giving the honour.
 According to some media sources, Bajrang made this statement after Virat Kohli was honoured with the Rajiv Gandhi Khel Ratna award with an achievement score of Zero, and he had the highest score of 80.

-• On 18 January 2023, Bajrang Punia along with wrestlers Vinesh Phogat and Sakshi Malik held a sit-in protest against the Wrestling Federation of India (WFI) at Jantar Mantar in New Delhi.
+On 18 January 2023, Bajrang Punia along with wrestlers Vinesh Phogat and Sakshi Malik held a sit-in protest against the Wrestling Federation of India (WFI) at Jantar Mantar in New Delhi.
 Phogat alleged that the WFI officials and coaches were harassing women.
 She also made allegations against the WFI president Brij Bhushan Sharan Singh for sexually harassing many girls.
 She said, “Some coaches who are favourites of the federation misbehave with women coaches as well.
 They sexually harass girls.
 The WFI president has sexually harassed so many girls."
 Later, Brij Bhushan Sharan Singh denied the allegations and said that there was no incident of sexual harassment.
 He also questioned why the protesting wrestlers never approached the federation for the past ten years and said that he would hang himself if the allegations will be proved true.
 Mr. Sharan Singh quoted, "If such a thing has happened, then I will hang myself."
 The Hindu In April 2023, some sources quoted that the accusations against him could not be proved.
 The Economic Times On 23 April 2023, the wrestles again sat on protest at Jantar Mantar, demanding a case of sexual harassment to be registered against Brij Bhushan.
 The wrestlers claimed that the promises that were made to them were not held up and their demands had not been fulfilled despite assurances.
 Hindustan Times On 25 April 2023, seven wrestlers moved the Supreme Court, seeking FIR against Brij Bhushan, following which the apex court issued notice to Delhi police and asked the Delhi police to respond as to why FIR be not registered against Brij Bhushan.
 The Times of India On 28 April 2023, the Delhi Police registered two FIRs against Brij Bhushan; one FIR was related to allegations of a minor wrestler which was registered under the POCSO Act, while the second FIR was based on the complaints of the women wrestlers.
 Brij Bhushan's close aide and the federation’s assistant secretary Vinod Tomar was also named in the FIRs.
 The Indian Express Following the FIR against him, Brij Bhushan called the protesters a stooge in the hands of the Congress and said that Congress leader Deepender Singh Hooda and wrestler Bajrang Punia hatched a conspiracy against him.
 Mr. Singh also alleged that one of the key reasons behind the protests was the Phogat family wanted to take over the wrestling body.
 In the second leg of the wrestlers' protest, many politicians including Delhi chief minister Arvind Kejriwal, AAP ministers Atishi and Saurabh Bhardwaj, and Congress leader Priyanka Gandhi visited the protest site; Pappu Yadav and Satya Pal Malik also visited the site.
-Hindustan Times
+Hindustan Times On 25 June 2023, wrestlers called of their protest and decided to battle it out in court.
+India Today

 |Relationships & More|